How to Go Live on TikTok on PC

 Read The Comments

 The most direct way to interact with your audience on TikTok LIVE is to read the comments, especially if you are the focal point of your stream.
 They may ask you questions, request that you do something, or even comment on your stream.
 Additionally, they could let you know if there were any technical flaws on their end, such as a period of lag during a gaming session or a frozen webcam.
-However they decide to converse with you, make sure you respond as quickly as you can and continue engaging with them so that they’ll be likely to stay (and follow your account after!).
+Whichever way they choose to converse with you, make sure you respond as quickly as you can and continue engaging with them so they’re more likely to stay (and follow your account afterward!).

 Keep Track Of Your Alerts

-TikTok Live offers the option for viewers to send gifts to the creator, but they also display alerts for new followers, subscriptions, and even custom actions (similar to Twitch alerts).
+TikTok Live allows viewers to send gifts to the creator, and it also displays alerts for new followers, subscriptions, and even custom actions (similar to Twitch alerts).
 As you continue interacting with your audience and streaming your content, you’ll want to keep up with the alerts that display on your stream.
-Chat messages can go by really fast and alerts don’t stay on for long, so you’ll need to stay on top of it if you want to retain your audience!
+Chat messages can go by really fast, and alerts don’t stay on for long, so you’ll need to stay on top of it if you want to retain your audience!

 Focus on Your Content, Not The Numbers